HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 ## Conclusion

 This chapter gives an overview of the current state of privacy on the web.
 Third-party tracking remains prominent on both desktop and mobile clients, with Google tracking the largest percentage of websites.
-Consent management platforms are used on a small percentage of websites, however a lot of websites implement their own cookie consent banners.
+Consent Management Platforms are used on a small percentage of websites, however a lot of websites implement their own cookie consent banners.
 Lastly, roughly half of the websites include a privacy policy, which benefits greatly transparency towards users about data processing practices.
 This is undoubtedly a step forward but there is a lot to be done.
-Most of the time, privacy policies are hard to read and understand and cookie consent banners manipulate users into consent.
+Often, privacy policies are hard to read and understand and cookie consent banners manipulate users into consent.
 For the web to truly respect users, privacy has to be a part of conception, not an afterthought.
-Regulations are a good thing and it is reassuring to see them appearing worldwide but, more than that and financial sanctions, Privacy by Design should be the norm, rather than deploying texts and tools in order to avoid fines.
+Regulation is a good thing and it is reassuring to see an increase in privacy regulation worldwide but, more than that and financial sanctions, [privacy by design](https://en.wikipedia.org/wiki/Privacy_by_design) should be the norm, rather than deploying policies and tools in order to avoid fines.